Mahalakshmicse-2007/project/README.md

   <section id="about" class="bg-light">
     <div class="container">
       <h2 class="text-center mb-4">About</h2>
       <p class="text-center">This is a simplified landing page clone inspired by Dribbble, built using Bootstrap.
-It demonstrates responsive design, cards, and navigation components.</p>
+It demonstrates responsive design, cards, and navigation components.About project

+Keckly is a platform that transforms collaboration into powerful investor presentations.
+The landing page focuses on clarity and teamwork, showing how simple it can be to prepare materials that resonate with investors.

+Task

+The task was to design a landing page with friendly illustrations and structured content that communicate trust, simplicity, and collaboration.
+The main goal was to make investor presentations feel accessible and engaging.

+Process

+We built the structure around bold headlines, minimal typography, and supportive illustration.
+A hero section introduces the value proposition with a strong tagline and a video CTA.
+Soft colors and vector characters emphasize teamwork and communication.
+Layout is kept clean with clear navigation, guiding users to templates, collaboration tools, and FAQ.

+Result

+The result is a welcoming landing page that blends business clarity with a human touch.
+Illustrations and layout balance professionalism and friendliness, helping users feel confident while preparing investor materials.</p>
     </div>
   </section>